flarebyte/json-commander/README.md

 > Commands generator for the update of json documents

 This library provides some commands for manipulating a json configuration file.
 This configuration file must respect a json-schema.

+Because json-commander is aware of the schema, it is able to provide a smart assistance which can be pretty handy if you are implementing a CLI.

+You can find at the bottom of this documentation, an example using the commander package, but json-commander is not tied to any specific CLI library.

 ## Install